-Foreign Legal Consultant” Alternative:
+“Foreign Legal Consultant” Alternative:

 Similar to D.C. and some other jurisdictions, Ohio does have a process to admit “Foreign Legal Consultants.”
 Ohio requires applicants in this category to be able to demonstrate good standing in a jurisdiction abroad for four out of the six years immediately preceding the application plus proof of good moral character and fitness, immigration compliance and intent to maintain an office in the state.
-The applicant has to supply letters of recommendation, a summary of pertinent laws and customs and other evidence as to the applicants qualification.
+The applicant has to supply letters of recommendation, a summary of pertinent laws and customs and other evidence as to his or her qualifications.

 * Multistate Professional Responsibility Examination (MPRE): The MPRE is administered three times each year, in March, August and November.
 Applications and information regarding the MPRE is available from NCBE at http://www.ncbex.org/about-ncbe-exams/mpre/.